lockss/lockss-rtd-manual/docs/index.rst

    Please contact us for questions, feedback and bug reports.
 Open a ticket by sending e-mail to :email:`lockss-support@lockss.org`.
 Your contribution toward the final LOCKSS 2.0 release is very important to us and greatly appreciated by the community.

+..
+COMMENT LATESTVERSION

 .. toctree::
-   :caption: NOT YET RELEASED LOCKSS 2.0-beta1 System Manual
+   :caption: NOT YET RELEASED LOCKSS 2.0-alpha6 System Manual
    :hidden:
    :numbered: